Hjijijing/hjijijingtweening/README.md

 8. Congratulations, you have now the tweening package.
 To get started, consider checking out the wikis or documentation*

 *: Wikis and documentation is under construction

+## Plans for new features
+- Branched Actions: The animation will pick a specific branch based on a boolean condition.
+- Repeating Animations: The animation will repeat a certain number of times.